makerdao/community/governance/votes/Executive vote - April 1, 2022.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:

-- A total of 2,433,452.30 DAI (itemized further down) will be transferred to multiple Core Units.
+- A total of **2,433,452.30 DAI** (itemized further down) will be transferred to multiple Core Units.
-- A total of 6,866,436.69 DAI (itemized further down) will be streamed to multiple Core Units.
+- A total of **6,866,436.69 DAI** (itemized further down) will be streamed to multiple Core Units.
 - The existing DAI budget stream for the Real-World Finance Core Unit (RWF-001) will be revoked.
-- Three Core Unit vesting streams for a total of 167.64 MKR (itemized further down) will be set up.
+- Three Core Unit vesting streams for a total of **167.64 MKR** (itemized further down) will be set up.
-- A total of 60 MKR will be transferred to LongForWisdom as retroactive compensation.
+- A total of **60 MKR** will be transferred to LongForWisdom as retroactive compensation.
-- A total of 731,000 DAI will be streamed to the Gelato Keeper Network.
+- A total of **183,000** DAI will be streamed to the Gelato Keeper Network.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**